Difficulty: Easy, Asked-in: Facebook, Amazon, Uber, LinkedIn, Bloomberg

 Example 2

-One basic idea would be to take extra memory of size n and traverse the input array to store all the non-zero elements at the starting indexes of the additional memory.
-After this, we fill the remaining extra memory space with zeroes.
+One basic idea is to allocate extra memory of size n and traverse the input array to store all the non-zero elements at the starting indexes of the extra memory.
+After this, we can fill the remaining extra memory space with zeroes.

 {